 See some examples of our previous work in Digital Telecare.

-We also recommend having a look at the Digital Telecare Playbook, which is a resource we helped develop for the Digital Office for Scottish Local Government.
+We also recommend having a look at the (this will open in a new window)Digital Telecare Playbook, which is a resource we helped develop for the Digital Office for Scottish Local Government.

 There is not a one-size-fits-all approach to the switch over as each organisation has unique needs.
 Get in touch with Richard Parkinson, one of FarrPoint's founders and our digital care expert, to discuss how we could help you find the most suitable solution.